prurigro/gnome-catgen/README.md

 ### Interactive Category Selection ###

-While configuration is done primarily by hand, it's possible to iterate through the list of applications that aren't already in a folder category and select a category for each by running: 'gnome-catgen -c'
+While configuration is done primarily by hand, it's possible to iterate through the list of applications that aren't already in a folder category and select a category for each by running: `gnome-catgen -c`

 In this mode you can do the following: